 Preparing anything more than simple meals still requires practice and savvy when running the Universal on liquid fuels.
 Fuel efficiency and boil times are nothing special for this stove.
 Still, for backcountry trips involving groups, serious snow melting, or crossing multiple international borders, this stove is our pick for liquid fuel stoves.

 Why You Should Trust Us

 Jessica Haist and Ian McEleney are backcountry experts.
-Jessica has dedicated her life to adventure education.
-She is a staff trainer for Outward Bound California, where cooking for groups in the backcountry happens every day.
+Jessica holds a Master's Degree in Adventure Education.
+Originally from Canada, she now resides in Mammoth Lakes, CA, amidst the Sierra Nevada.
 Ian is an AMGA-certified Alpine Guide.
 He and his clients climb routes and peaks throughout the country.
-Together these two cook meals outdoors more than 150 nights per year.
+Together these two cook meals outside (both simple and complex) more than 150 nights per year.

-We tested these stoves in the field and the "lab."
-For months in the mountains, the woods, and the desert, we used them daily for all of our cooking needs.
-We also conducted controlled tests to compare boil times, fuel efficiency, and performance under consistent wind speeds.
-We scored them in five categories: fuel efficiency, weight, simmering ability, time to boil, and ease of use.
+We tested these stoves in the "lab" and in the field.
+For months in the mountains, the woods, and the desert, we used them daily for all of our cooking needs to evaluate for ease of use and simmering ability.
+We also conducted tests in a controlled environment to score the stoves for fuel efficiency, boil time, and weight.

 Related: How We Tested Backpacking Stoves